Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 **tab_calculation_method_rate_descriptor_conditions** defines the criteria of the quantities to be summed up for the combination {`calculation_method, rate`}.

-* **condition** one of the values defined by the [`enum CriteriaCondition`](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/ORM/FlatObjects/CriteriaCondition.cs) in PK-Sim.
+* **condition** criteria condition for the target container.
 * **tag** the tag of the single condition.

+**tab_conditions** specifies available (container) criteria conditions.
+Values must be the same as defined by the [`enum CriteriaCondition`](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/ORM/FlatObjects/CriteriaCondition.cs) in PK-Sim.

 ### "Black box" formulas <a id="black-box-formulas">